Woodsyla/EventsWebApp/README.md

 # Event Web App

-This web app was developed by Chris Wood
+This web app was developed by Chris Wood and demonstrates filtering and sorting of data using ngrx store using a redux pattern.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.